bernardopeixoto/url-shortener/README.md

    - DTO Layer: Uses serializers for data transfer and verification (not really a DTO but serializers follow DTO verification logic)
    - Controller Layer: mapped targets for the specified routes / http requests (views)

-Above mentioned onion based architecture was chosen due to the separation of responsibilities, modularization of code and distancing controllers/views and business logic/database interactions
+Above mentioned onion based architecture was chosen due to the separation of responsibilities, modularization of code and distancing controllers/views from business logic/database interactions

 2. *URL Shortening Logic*:
    - Format: `{base62_encoded_id}{signature}`